OISF/suricata/doc/userguide/rules/flow-keywords.rst

   alert tcp any any -> any any (msg:"More than Five Usernames!"; content:"jonkman"; \
         flowint: usernamecount, +, 1; flowint:usernamecount, >, 5;)

-So we'll get an alert ONLY if usernamecount is over five.
+So an alert will be generated ONLY if usernamecount is over five.

 So now let's say we want to get an alert as above but NOT if there have been more occurrences of that username logging out.
 Assuming this